siddhartha-gadgil/automating-mathematics/content/posts/when-ai-struck-maths-gold.md

 Over the next few days, some more AI systems announced their successes.
 While not as powerful, these systems were significant in other ways as we see below.

-Our goal here is to assess the significance of this achievement for Mathematical (research level) discovery.
-To do this, we take a broader look at advances in AI over time.
+My goal here is to assess the significance of this achievement for Mathematical (research level) discovery.
+To do this, I take a broader look at advances in AI over time.
 My central claim is that there is essentially one last barrier before AI reaches research level - reasoning at scale.
 Further, it is quite plausible that overcoming this barrier is only a matter of enough engineering.

 ## Barriers of AI